Executioner (character): Crazy Gang

 The Executioner is a silent android swathed in a long robe and hood and armed with an axe.
 It follows the commands of the Red Queen and seems to lack any real intelligence.
-It was destroyed under unknown circumstances, but it had been destroyed and repaired before.

 Daniel DuBois

 A character named The Executioner (Daniel DuBois) appears in Dark Reign: Young Avengers.
 He is described as "a rich and organized urban vigilante who hunts and kills criminal scum.
 And likes to hurt pets."
 It is later revealed that this Executioner is the son of Princess Python, and knows Kate Bishop from school, and is aware of her secret identity, knowledge that he uses to try to blackmail his way onto the team.

-Executioner is not aware of his mother's identity as Princess Python until it is actually pointed out to him.
-However, it may be that he was simply in denial about this matter, as Norman Osborn comments that if his mother was Princess Python, then he would like to think he would know and Kate Bishop immediately realizes who she is upon meeting her.

 Powers and abilities

 Skurge possessed the superhuman abilities of a typical male Asgardian.
 Due to his unique hybrid physiology, with a half Storm Giant and half Skornheimian pedigree, Skurge's physical strength, stamina and durability were considerably greater than those of the average Asgardian male.
 He also possessed superhuman visual acuity.
 Skurge was extremely long-lived, aging at a much slower pace than human beings, though not truly immortal.
 His body was highly resistant to physical damage, and he was immune to terrestrial diseases, toxins, and some magic.
 In the event of injury, Skurge's godly life force would allow him to recover with a superhuman rate.
 Skurge had proficiency at hand-to-hand combat, and mastery of most Asgardian weapons.
 He would often fight wielding his large, enchanted, double-bladed battle axe that allowed him a number of abilities including cutting rifts into other dimensions and control over fire and ice that he could project at his enemies.
 Skurge also sometimes wore an enchanted impregnable horned helmet that completely covered his head.
 In his first appearance, Skurge demonstrated a 'super-human falcon hunting vision' that enabled him to find Jane Foster in a crowd.

 The second Executioner is a vigilante with no super powers.